jgilbert01/convivio/packages/testing/README.md

 # @convivio/testing

-This module provides client-side support for the `integration testing` of services built with [@Convivio](https://github.com/jgilbert01/convivio), which is a drop in replacement for the Serverless Framework (SF) v3.
+This module provides client-side support for the local offline @convivio/simulator, which allows you to perform `integration testing` on your services that you have built with [@Convivio](https://github.com/jgilbert01/convivio).

 ## lambda-test
 This module invokes your Lambda function in the local offline @convivio/simulator: